 IAPWS/SCOR/IAPSO Joint Committee on Seawater

 The work of the Committee is mostly conducted at annual IAPWS meetings.
-The Committee has subdivided its work into three task groups: (1) salinity/density, (2) pH, and (3) moist air.
+The Committee has subdivided its work into task groups: (1) salinity/density, (2) pH, (3) moist air, and (4) chemical speciation.
 The Committee also has expertise in thermodynamics, numerical modeling and applications, and software.
 The Committee includes representation from industry.

 Membership